kubo-azu/Click-qPCR/README.md

 ### 1. Load Sample Data and Perform ΔCq Analysis

-First, we'll compare the expression of a single gene between two groups using aWelch's t-test.
+First, we'll compare the expression of a single gene between two groups using a Welch's *t*-test.

 * On the **"Preprocessing and ΔCq Analysis"** tab, click the **"Use Example Data"** button.
 * Check the box for **"Enable multiple reference genes"**.